micmejia/bible-dump/AMPC/Ezekiel/Ezek 12.md

-My net also will I spread over him, and he shall be taken in My snare, and I will bring him to Babylonia, to the land of the Chaldeans; yet shall he [^b]not see it, though he shall die there.
+My net also will I spread over him, and he shall be taken in My snare, and I will bring him to Babylonia, to the land of the Chaldeans; yet shall he not see it, though he shall die there.